PFXF: Question & Answer

-In today’s yield starved environment, many investors have expanded their search for income to opportunities beyond traditional debt.
-Preferred Securities (preferreds) have been one such alternative income source that has seen growing attention.
-This blog is intended to answer frequently asked questions on preferreds and VanEck’s Preferred Securities ex Financials ETF (PFXF).
+Many investors have expanded their search for income to opportunities beyond traditional debt.
+Preferred Securities (preferreds) have been an alternative income source of growing attention.
+This blog intends to answer frequently asked questions on preferreds and VanEck’s Preferred Securities ex Financials ETF (PFXF).

 Why are Many Preferreds Not Rated?

 One characteristic that many investors notice when researching the preferred securities market is that much of the universe is not rated by the major credit rating agencies like Moody’s or Standard & Poor’s.
-This is largely because many preferred issuers simply chose not to pay rating agencies to rate their preferred/hybrid issues.
-There are a number of reasons that a company will choose not to have its preferreds rated that have nothing to do with the company's wellbeing, including they may already have a credit rating on much of their debt or their primary investors just don’t demand the ratings.
-Whatever the reason, choosing to not have a credit rating doesn’t necessarily mean the company's wellbeing is in jeopardy or that the preferred issue is bad risk.
-However, like any debt instrument, potential for default or delayed payment is still a risk that investors should weigh when considering an allocation to preferreds.
+This is mainly because many preferred issuers simply chose not to pay rating agencies to rate their preferred/hybrid issues.
+There are a number of reasons that a company will decide not to have its preferreds rated that have nothing to do with the company's well-being, including they may already have a credit rating on much of their debt or their primary investors just don’t demand the ratings.
+Whatever the reason, choosing not to have a credit rating doesn’t necessarily mean the company's well-being is in jeopardy or that the preferred issue is a bad risk.
+However, like any debt instrument, the potential for default or delayed payment is still a risk that investors should weigh when considering an allocation to preferreds.

 Are Preferreds Sensitive to Interest Rate Changes?